ozontech/file.d/plugin/action/hash/README.md

 }
 ```

-The value of the "message" field for which the hash will be calculated:
+The part of the "message" field for which the hash will be calculated:
 `bad token `

 The resulting event: